 Let’s start with the definition first,

-What is Clutch Definition?:
+What is Clutch Definition?

 When the clutch is engaged the power will flow from the engine to the wheels through the transmission system and the vehicle will move.
 When it is disengaged, the power is not transmitted to the wheels and the vehicles stop while the engine is still running.
-It is kept Engaged when the vehicle is moving.
+It is kept engaged when the vehicle is moving.

 It also helps to take the gradual load so that there will be no impact.
 When it is properly operated it will prevent jerky motion or jerks on the vehicle.
 It is disengaged When we want to start the engine.

-Clutches are useful in devices with two rotating shafts one will act as a driver and the other is a driven shaft. one of the shafts is typically driven by a motor or pulley and the other shaft is driving another device.
+Clutches are useful in devices with two rotating shafts one will act as a driver and the other is a driven shaft.
+One of the shafts is typically driven by a motor or pulley and the other shaft is driving another device.

-For example, In drill one shaft is driven by a motor, and the other driving a drill chuck.
+For example, In drill one shaft is driven by a motor, and the other drives a drill chuck.
 It connects the two shafts so that they can either be locked together and rotate at the same speed and also at different speeds according to our needs.